mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 But in a rational light, in the common sense, it doesn’t make sense.

-**Someone:** Is there anything you can do to [...] beyond protecting or not protecting?
+**Someone:** Is there anything you can do to *[unintelligible]* beyond protecting or not protecting?

 **Katagiri Roshi:** Very naturally, it protects his life.
 Naturally, if the Second Patriarch did in that way, then the Second Patriarch’s life blooms in the future, you know?
 So even though, up to now, still his life is protected.
 So from the bottom, it’s really, life comes up again.

 For instance, if you experience despair, you know?
 Despair is really the bottom of human life, in which we believe that there is nothing to protect you.
 And then, does that means you should die?
 No, you cannot die.
 Very naturally from that despair of your life, your life blooms in a different way.